GeethaHorangala/vsd-riscv/README.md

 * 32-bit Instruction Representation : 000000001100 01100 010 00010 0000011
 ![Screenshot 2025-04-02 233659](https://github.com/user-attachments/assets/3393b2c1-d1cd-4b68-b2d0-04d6e7ff796a)

-# 6.The RISC-V Assembly Instruction : mv a2,a5
+# 6. The RISC-V Assembly Instruction : mv a2,a5
 ![Screenshot from 2025-04-02 19-17-39](https://github.com/user-attachments/assets/5d92d130-ec7c-4cb1-884a-12888729f175)
 * Instruction Type : addi (Add Immediate) is an I-type (Immediate) instruction in the RISC-V ISA.
 * addi (Add Immediate) is used to add an immediate value (a constant) to a register.